A 10-step checklist to rocket-power your working capital

 Don’t shy away from making these calculations on an ongoing basis either.

-It’s a short-sighted business which doesn’t re-evaluate continuously to see where capital could be better utilised.
+It’s a short-sighted business that doesn’t re-evaluate continuously to see where capital could be better utilised.

 After all, there’s no room for passengers on your rocket ship.
 And every pound invested must earn its place.